MattStacy-hub/OEM/dbcs-agents/README.md

 Make sure the comments in that file appear as they do below
 * Uncomment pubkeyauthentication yes
 * Uncomment password authentication yes
-* Comment out password authentication no
+* Comment password authentication no

-  * To lock in sshd_config changes write to and quit the sshd_config file
+* To lock in sshd_config changes write and quit the sshd_config file
     * run "sudo systemctl restart sshd" (for Linux)

 ## 3. Create a Named Credential (In OEM Console)